 morning in downtown Portland is titled Quest.
 That name for that fountain explains why the locals call this piece of artwork Three Orgasms in a Fountain.
 No further comments!

 Portalnd has a large China town.
 On a previous visit Candleman and I ate at an authentic Chinese restaurant.
-Though it was an interesting experience and fun, I won't ever do it again.
-I'll take my Chinese food Americanized from now on.

 The last picture is of a building I especially like for its architecture and colors.